Last Updated: December 15, 2021

 Whatever the civic engagement question, we suggest that you spell it out below as best you can, and let's turn the online community into your personal think tank for a better process of inspiring people to become really interested in their local community development issues or other important public topics.

-We keep wondering how to pose the civic engagement question to those who previously have not taken an interest, or had a say in public policy, in a way that makes it compelling.
+We keep wondering how to pose the civic engagement question to those who previously have not taken an interest, or even had a say in public policy, in a way that makes it compelling.

 What are the subtle style changes in our approach that would make discussion of societal or local issues more exciting?
 How can the young people who have the most to gain by sound democratic decision making feel that their input is effective and efficient?